AndyCYao/personal_webpage/content/courses/cmpt307.md

 To run the algorithm faster, we store all the optimal subpath in an array, so that we do not have to process it again. this is fundamental in dynamic programming.

+#### Shortest Path and Negative Weight (Dynamic Programming)
+#### Bellman Ford Algorithm
+When we do shortest path we can't have graph with negative cycle, because then we would use negative cycle many times to drive down our cost of path

+this algo fixes this.

+	1.)
+Bellman(Graph, Weight, Source) Rember Graph G is initalize in adjacency lists for i = 1 to V - 1 // remember shortest path has V-1 edges for each edge(u,v) in E
+				if d[v] > d[u] + w(u,v) // Relax Function
+					set d[v] = d[u] + w(u,v)
+					pi[v] = u
+		//Checks for negative cycle below
+		for each edge (u,v) in E
+			if d[v]  > d[u] + w(u,v)
+			//then report negative cycle exists

+Complexity is O(VE) for first part, and O(V) one pass for the check. note remember in a dense graph the edges could be V^2. so compexlity could be O(v^3)

+Proof Of Belman Ford:
+	Claim - Algorithm will return shortest path or negative cycle in V-1 iterations

+	Proof by induction.
+		-Let p be a shortest path with minimum number of edges.
+		-Since no negative weight cycle, it implies p is simple, and it implies k <= v-1

+		in this algo, we are examining (relaxing) every edge every pass, so we are going to be building towards the k.

+#### Floyd Warshall Shortest Path Algorithm
+Discovers shortest path between ALL vertices,

+### Flow Network
+#### Residual Graphs
+Given a directed graph with capacities for each edge, we can think of its residual graph G_f as a graph that shows all the unspent capacities (forward edge residuals), along with its flows that can be reverse out (backward edge residuals)

+Ford Fulkerson algorithm uses the idea of residual graph , and "augment path" to determine the max flow.
+The augment path is a path from the source S to the sink T along the residual graph

+#### Halls Theorem
+Given a bipartite graph , where the left side and right side are the same size.

+If for all subset S belonging to one side, (say L) ,

+find all the neighbor nodes of that S , call it N(S)

+if the size of S is <= size of N(S) then there is perfect matching.

+#### Edge Disjoint Path
+two paths are disjoint if they have no edge in common (but they can have nodes in common)

+#### Mengers Theorem
+Mengers Theorem says if the paths are unit weight .
+The max number of edge disjoint paths is the max flow.

+intuition: since edges are unit weight, they are either 1 or 0 by integrality, so they either participate in the path or not.

+### NP Complete

+#### Reduction
+take something from NP Complete, and convert(reduces) it to another problem

+colloquially, we take the input from the NP complete problem x, and do something with it (blackbox) and turn it into the input of another problem y.

+this blackbox has properties:
+if the y is a yes, then x was a yes too if y is a no, then x was a no too

+the reduction has to be polynomial time (fast) because we dont want reduction to take more than solving the algo itself. hence the term \\(<=_p\\)

+### General way to prove new problem is NP -complete (Reduction)
+1. Prove that X belongs to NP (ie easy to check a solution, but hard to prove how it was calculated)
+2. Choose a problem Y that is known to be NP - Complete
+3. Prove that Y <= p X

+#### 3 Satisfy
+any number of variable but 3 per clause

+let number of variable be n,
+m number of clauses.

+#### Vertex Cover
+We say a subset of S nodes are vertex covers if every edge in graph G at least have one edge in S.

+#### Clique
+is a maximum problem, given a graph and a number k, can we find the maximum clique of k

+if I fix the k to a small number then it might be easier. if our machine cannot find a k clique, then it wont be able to find any k+1 more clique, because k+1 clique contains a k clique

+#### Hamiltonian Circuit reduce to Travelling Salesmen
+Hamiltonian Circuit (HC) looks for a path with no repeating vertices that traverse the whole graph TSP looks for a path that traverse the whole graph with the minimum cost (bound by some number B)

+we want to show HC <=p TSP

+we observe that HC is a special case of TSP,

+**Reduction**
+We have the original graph G for Ham Circuit.

+we construct a graph G' of TSP that has all edges weight of 1. and bound by N (number of vertices)

+solving G' would solve G

+#### Independent Set and Vertex Cover
+Independent Set (IS) - each node in the independent set S does not share edges

+Vertex cover (VC) - all edges in the graph connects to the vertex cover set S'

+IS usually are types asked like this, given a k number, can we find an IS of size k or more?

+VC is usually given a k number, can we find an VC of size k or less?

+IS can be reduce to VC

+**Reduction**
+Let G=V,E be a graph, then S is an independent set IFF its complment V-S is a vertex cover.

+then

+Independent Set <=p Vertex Cover
+Vertex Cover <=p Independent Set